nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

             <img alt="B2B ecommerce trends" src="assets/images/customer-service.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
         <p><strong>The customer experience is essential.</strong> The UX should be the primary focus for the retailers who sell their products at B2B marketplaces.
 Good UX helps with conversion of by passers on your web-store into loyal customers and promotes your website as one that is convenient to navigate.
-This B2B e-commerce trend plays a big role in differentiation and profitability, as buyers always demand for high-resolution product images, an exact description of the product, rich content, including many answers on F.A.Q.s, etc. Use your platform not only to sell products but to educate and inform buyers about the industry.</p>
+This B2B e-commerce trend plays a big role in differentiation and profitability, as buyers always demand high-resolution product images, an exact description of the product, rich content, including many answers on F.A.Q.s, etc. Use your platform not only to sell products but to educate and inform buyers about the industry.</p>
         </div>
     </div>
        <div class="col-w">